hyperledger/anoncreds-spec/README.md

 This repository contains the source documents for the AnonCreds open specification.
-This open specification is based on the open source implementation of AnonCreds that has been in use for the last 5 years as part of the [Hyperledger Indy](https://www.hyperledger.org/projects/hyperledger-indy) open source project.
-The extensive use of AnonCreds has made it a de facto standard, and the AnonCreds Working Group has been established to formalize the specification and place it on a standards track.
+This open specification is based on the open source verifiable credential implementation of AnonCreds that has been in use since 2017 as part of the [Hyperledger Indy](https://www.hyperledger.org/projects/hyperledger-indy) open source project.
+The extensive use of AnonCreds around the world has made it a de facto standard, and the AnonCreds Working Group (AnonCreds-WG) has been established to formalize the specification and place it on a standards track.

 The draft specification can be found here: *To be added*